-Network-based security limits where users can log in from, and when they can log in.
-This is different from user authentication, which only determines who can log in.
-Use network-based security to limit the window of opportunity for an attacker and to make it more difficult for an attacker to use stolen credentials.
+You can limit where users can log in from, and when.
+Use this power to limit the window of opportunity for an attacker by restricting the origin of user access requests.
+This type of network-based security can also make it more difficult for an attacker to use stolen credentials.